 Interested in culinary arts and currently in a course for making sushi, nigiri, and sashimi.
 Frequently host dinner parties with friends to experiment with new recipes both local and international.
 Passionate about involving children in STEM at a young age.
 Present fun workshops at local libraries about architecture and civil engineering at least once a month.
 Working on a children’s book about the unseen layers of a house from the perspective of a mouse and her beetle friend.

-CAD Designer CV Questions
+Questions for Your CAD Designer CV

 The CAD designer CV sample shown provides you with an example of a good design for this kind of CV.
-Keep your formatting simple with no extra, unnecessary embellishments.
+Keep your CV template simple with no extra, unnecessary embellishments.
 Each section should also have the same formatting, such as font size, color, and weight.
 Within the work experience and education sections, keep information concise with bullet points as needed.
 A hobbies section is a good thing to add to a CV and should include at least one reference to a computing or mechanical pastime you enjoy.

 CAD and AutoCAD certifications can improve the attractiveness of your CV, so include any you have recently earned.
 These would go after your work experience section, but whether they are before or after your education section depends on how long ago you earned each award.
 If your diplomas are from many years ago and your certifications are more recent, list them before your education.
 The step-by-step resume builder provided allows you some customization options as to where certain sections go, and our CAD designer CV offers visual assistance.